rendall/icebreakers/QUESTIONS.md

   * What does it feel like to be you right now?
   * What drink best describes you today?
   * What emoji represents you today and why?
-  * What fictional world or place would you like to visit?
   * What fictional world would you most like to live in?
   * What fruit or vegetable represents your mood today?
   * What healthy food tastes just as good to you as unhealthy food?
-  * What help could you most use that you haven’t asked for?
+  * What help could you most use that you haven't asked for?
   * What ice cream flavor sums up your personality today?
   * What is a lesson you feel you learned too late in life?
-  * What is one thing we would never guess about you?
   * What is the most used emoji on your phone right now?
   * What is your favorite smell and why?
   * What is your one piece of advice to everyone here?